vladimirrostok/Sports-event-timing/README.md

 Transactions - tests are running in transactions and rollback is performed after, so that the db won't get polluted with test data.

+Domain errors - custom error types are providing much more information regarding the states, and helps re-using the codebase for error handling.
 ## Frontend

 As the dashboard is the only component used in app the state management was implemented with built-in React state, effects and hooks.